What if I told you that sex, drugs and sugar all produce a response in the same part of your brain.

 Interestingly, this is the same part of the brain that is targeted by a large majority of “feel-good” drugs, like morphine, nicotine and other opiates.

 Do you want to know something else?
 High-sugar foods activate the exact same signal.
 Ever wonder why people turn to “comfort foods” like heavy carbs, sweets and ice cream when they’re feeling depressed or stressed out?
-Ding, ding, ding, you got it!
+Ding, ding, ding!
 Because it releases feel-good chemicals to the reward center of your brain.

 Why does the brain respond this way when eating high-sugar foods?
 In order to understand this, let’s start at square one with how your body responds to sugar…